The Registrar's Office will be closed the following days. Please plan your requests accordingly.

 Registration Check List:

 PDF version of manuscript uploaded to secure website.
 Make sure that you leave yourself enough time to upload and register your thesis prior to the deadline.
 Depending on the size of your thesis, it may take some time to upload and then you will need to complete the registration process.
 Do not wait until the last minute to begin the upload/registration process.
 During the registration process, you will be asked to complete a thesis agreement for Olin Library, indicate what your shortened title should be for the spine of the bound copy, order the total number of copies to be printed and bound, and approve charges to your student account.
+You are also required to submit an abstract at the time of registration.
+The abstract can be appended to the PDF of your thesis but you must also enter abstract text in a required field in the thesis registration screens.
+This was a new requirement that began with the Class of 2015.

 Once you've completed the electronic registration process, deliver any required reader copies of the completed manuscript in manila envelopes, each labeled per above.